-Potentially, if the retiree had a policy with NALC's Mutual Benefit Association, (MBA), which can be reached at 202-638-4318 or by writing to MBA, 100 Indiana Ave.
+It is possible.
+If you are unsure if someone has or had a policy, there are ways to find out, including looking at personal records, doing an online search, and contacting the Insurance Commissioner's office in your state.
+If you want to check whether the retiree had a policy with NALC's Mutual Benefit Association (MBA), call 202-638-4318 or write to MBA, 100 Indiana Ave.
 NW, Washington, DC 20001-2144.